 The letter y

-When the letter y is used to mean the word and, it is pronounced ee.
+When the letter y is pronounced ee.
+When used alone, it means the word and.

 The letter z